chantzos/__/README.md

 Again: how else can you do that, other than writting and express yourself with code,
 written in your prefered language?

-So this a Vim (like) application written in S-Lang.
+So this a vi(m) like application written in S-Lang.

-I adopted Vim's UI, because that is what I've used to, for over a decade now,
+I adopted vim's UI, because that is what I've used to, for over a decade now,
 (it's noiseless), but most importantly I believe that the mode consept, it
 really makes sense.
 It's allowing flexibility and extensebility without much
 of complication.
 Actually, is a combination of a shell (with too much influence of zsh)